English 箭头

 📋 Summary

-The idiom "packed like sardines" is used to describe a situation where people are crowded into a confined space, pressed tightly against one another.
-Aubrey explains that the imagery comes from the way small fish are "packed in really tight" inside a rectangular aluminum tin.
+The first idiom discussed is "packed like sardines."
+The hosts explain that this phrase refers to being crowded into a confined space, specifically where people are pressed tightly against one another.
+The origin is literal: sardines are small fish that are "packed in really tight" inside rectangular aluminum tins with oil and salt.

 🎯Key Sentences